LaisMassacesi/shopping-cart-trybe-project/README.md

-# Welcome to repository of Shopping Cart Project!:rocket:
+# Welcome to repository of Shopping Cart Project!

 <h2>Trybe</h2>